-With virtually all credit card issuers offering rewards, the issue is not whether you should get a rewards card, but what type of rewards card is best for you.
-But it’s a confusing marketplace, with card sponsors featuring cash back, points and other incentives to get your business.
-To top it off, you’ve got to consider such basic factors as annual fees, interest rates and other terms, making the decision pretty complicated.
+With all credit card rewards programs available, the issue is not whether you should get a rewards card, but what type is the best rewards credit card.
+But it’s a confusing marketplace, with cards touting cash back, points or miles and other incentives to get your business.
+To top it off, you’ve got to consider basic factors such as annual fees, interest rates and other terms.

-“When considering a rewards card, the most important issue is to put some thought into it,” says Scott Crawford, CEO of Debtgoal.com, and a former executive in HSBC's credit card group.
-"You can look at something online or get an application in the mail that seems like the best thing ever, but if it doesn’t fit what you’re interested in, then it just won’t work for you.
+“When considering a rewards card, the most important issue is to put some thought into it,” says Scott Crawford, co-founder and vice president of product and marketing at Ascend Consumer Finance.
+“You can look at something online or get an application in the mail that seems like the best thing ever, but if it doesn’t fit what you’re interested in, then it just won’t work for you.
 Like if you have an airline miles card, but if you don’t fly much, that isn’t a really good deal.”

 So here are the seven tips you need to keep in mind when adding a rewards card to your wallet:

-Instead of making a spur-of-the-moment decision, take a few minutes to compare what the offer is in front of you, or the rewards terms of the cards currently in your wallet, with others offered by the industry.
+Instead of making a spur-of-the-moment decision, take a few minutes to compare the offer with similar card offers online, as well as with the rewards terms of the cards currently in your wallet.

-If a change in reward terms is material, you can always start the process of looking for another, more beneficial, card again.
-That's especially true if you have a good credit score and don't have a lot of cards with high balances.
-That makes you a desirable customer to credit card companies and means that you likely will find a better deal elsewhere.
+If a change in reward terms are material, you can always start the process of looking for another, more beneficial, card again, provided you have managed your other cards well and you have a good credit score.

 Updated: February 12, 2020